sd416/bash-time-convert/README.md

 # bash-time-convert
-This script converts the current time to multiple specified timezones and displays the results in either 12-hour or 24-hour format.
+This script convert the current time other timezones.

+1. You can get the output either in 12-hour (-f 12) or 24-hour (-f 24) format (12 hours is default)
+2. Script is compatible with both *nix and mac.